richardmedyanto/richardmedyanto.github.io/content/page/cv/index.md

 * Assisted in research and internal testing.
 * [Blog](/p/baran-internship)

+### Lecturer Assistant, Digital Systems Course, BINUS ASO School of Engineering, Sep 2021 – Jan 2022

+* Taught digital systems to 70 underclassmen and assisted with their projects under supervision of Ir.
+Sofyan, S.Kom., M.Eng.
+* Created FIR and optimized IIR implementation in VHDL, documented in this [blog](/p/fir-iir-vhdl).

 ## 💻 Selected Projects

 ### Automatic Heliostat Directing System Based On Microcontroller ESP32